Ewall24/credit-risk-classification/README.md

 # credit-risk-classification
 # Overview
 Credit Risk Analysis Report
 Run a credit risk analysis report to check for faults in the overview.

-The end result is ...
+ An overview of the analysis: Explain the purpose of this analysis.

+    The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

+    A summary: Summarize the results from the machine learning model.
+Include your justification for recommending the model for use by the company.
+If you don’t recommend the model, justify your reasoning.